OSSD-Course-SYSU-1/2026Spring-25307213-Lab1/README.en.md

 ## Constraints

-1. The sample is only supported on standard systems and is compatible with the following devices: Huawei smartphones, tablets, PCs/2in1s, and smart wearables.
+1. The sample is only supported on Huawei phones, tablets and smart wearables with standard systems.
-2. HarmonyOS: HarmonyOS 5.1.0 Release or later.
+2. HarmonyOS: HarmonyOS 5.0.5 Release or later.
-3. DevEco Studio: DevEco Studio 5.1.0 Release or later.
+3. DevEco Studio: DevEco Studio 5.0.5 Release or later.
-4. HarmonyOS SDK: HarmonyOS 5.1.0 Release SDK or later.
+4. HarmonyOS SDK: HarmonyOS 5.0.5 Release SDK or later.